adobe/adobe-commerce-samples/admin-ui-sdk/v1/order/custom-view-button/README.md

-# Adobe Commerce Custom Order View Button Banner Notification Extension Point
+# Adobe Commerce Order View Button Extension Point

-This application demonstrates how to customize Banner Notifications for order view buttons in the Adobe Commerce Admin using the Admin UI SDK.
+This application demonstrates how to customize the order view button in the Adobe Commerce Admin using the Admin UI SDK.

 ## Overview